 The Council collected and paid over precepts, and provided concurrent grant funding, to two parish councils for which two councillors declared an interest.
-The total paid was £149,087.
+The total paid was £122,464.

-The Council controls North Downs Housing Limited and its parent company Guildford Borough Council Holdings Limited through its ownership of 100% of the shares in each company.
+The Council controls North Downs Housing Limited and its parent company Guildford Borough Council Holdings Limited through its ownership of 100% of the shares of Guildford Borough Council Holdings Limited.